orbitalchicken/Roadmap/README.md

 		remove all help buttons.
 		add context menu support for CSD headerbars in Marco.

-	Cinnamon:
 	Cinnamon 2.6:
-			cinnamon-settings-daemon: on shutdown, the icon theme reverts to gnome before shutting down
+		memory leak on minimize/map windows?
+		icon theme reverting to gnome on logout/login? zombie screensaver processes: disable "Lock the computer when put to sleep" and "Lock the computer when the screen turns off", choose a webkit/xscreensaver, set screensaver to activate on idle timeout of 1 minute.
+Wait for screensaver to show up, move mouse, python screensaver process doesn't die properly (well.. parent probably doesn't ackownledge it properly)